 Regular undergraduate studies consist of the university and higher professional education study programme (1st cycle Bologna programme).
 Upon completion, graduates can continue their studies in the Masters programme (2nd cycle Bologna programme), as well as a doctoral study programme (3rd cycle Bologna programme).
 Besides these study programmes the Faculty of Electrical Engineering also provides further professional training and supplementary education for experts from various technical fields.
 For these purposes it organises and implements shorter seminars of a few days’ duration.
 Special attention is devoted to the education of junior researchers who – under the guidance of university professors – are introduced to research and teaching work.

-The FE currently employs 123 teaching staff, 154 scientific workers and researchers (as of 4 February 2010).
+The FE currently employs 119 teaching staff, 123 scientific workers and researchers and 47 young researchers.